sagemath/sage-archive-2023-02-01/src/doc/en/numerical_sage/numpy.rst

     array([ 0. ,  0.1,  0.2,  0.3,  0.4,  0.5,  0.6,  0.7,  0.8,  0.9,  1. ,
             1.1,  1.2,  1.3,  1.4,  1.5,  1.6,  1.7,  1.8,  1.9])

-You can see that arange creates an array of floats increasing by .1 from 0 to 2.
-There is a useful command r\_ that is best explained by example
+You can see that :meth:`numpy.arange` creates an array of floats increasing by 0.1 from 0 to 2.
+There is a useful command :meth:`numpy.r_` that is best explained by example

 .. link